5:00 PM – 5:30 PM

 L. William Seidman Annual Acquire or Be Acquired Golf Tournament

-Sponsored by: FHLBank Atlanta
+Sponsored by: FHLBank Atlanta and Saris AI

 Enjoy the afternoon playing golf with your peers during Bank Director’s annual L. William Seidman Golf Tournament.
 The tournament is available to registered conference attendees and is limited to 144 players.
 Availability is on a first-come, first-served basis.
 Please note: Additional registration is required and additional fees apply.
 Be sure to reserve your spot today!